Fabzamm/Sentiment-Analysis-for-Maltese/README.md

 ## `Scrapers/` Directory

 This directory contains all the scraping and preprocessing scripts used to collect and prepare data for Maltese sentiment analysis.
-The content here was developed by **Ian** and **Matthew**.
+The content here was developed by Ian and Matthew.

 ### Top-Level Notebooks